simeonpashley/klipper_config/README.md

 2022-01-01
 - Hemera Direct Drive upgrade
 - Noctua 4010+Buck on Hemera after I caught the stock Hemera fan and snapped a blade :'(
 - Swapped to Hemera metal backplate from Amazon as the printed one had flex despite ribs & 85% fill.
-Metal backplate isn't great but it's rigid.
+The metal backplate isn't great but it's rigid.
-- Provided Hemera thermistor and heat cables are too short when the extruder is at X=max,Y=min,Z=max for a reasonable run into the controller board so had to hack the covers and ultimately bring those cables around the side.
+- Provided Hemera thermistor and heat cables are too short when the extruder is at X=max, Y=min, Z=max for a reasonable run into the controller board so had to hack the covers and ultimately bring those cables around the side.
 Still short but it _just_ works.

-Hemera: Printed backplate, fan duct and attachments
+Hemera: Printed backplate, fan duct, and attachments

 2021-12-01
 - Replaced all fans with Noctua variants and buck converters to reduce noise.
 CPU cover, PSU cover, "Briss moto" cooling w/ 2x Noctua 4010 and riser feet